collocations.org

 the notorious case of the Botley strangler

-VERB + CASE
+VERB + case

-investigate, work on
+handle, investigate, work on

-Four police officers are investigating the case.
+Four officers are investigating the case.

 crack, solve